Open dynamics of entanglement in mesoscopic bosonic systems: Examples: PPT criterion for multi-mode bosonic fields

-Remarkably, if $\alpha\neq0$ and the bath temperature is $T=0$ ($N(\omega)=0$) in this limit one has $\lambda_-(t)=0$ what suggest that extended RSF formalism finds the state to be entangled for any finite time $t$ .
-To see that it is the case, first note that:
+Remarkably, if $\alpha\neq0$ and the bath temperature is $T=0$ ($N(\omega)=0$) in this limit, one has $\lambda_-(t)=0$, which suggests that the extended RSF formalism finds the state entangled for any finite time $t$.
+To see that this is the case, first note that:

 Clearly, the second term of the nominator has a higher absolute value, as it is a decreasing function of time with the limit $t\rightarrow\infty$ equal to $\alpha^4$.
 Therefore, the second term determines the sign of the nominator to be negative.
-Because the denominator is always positive (as it is the sum of expectation values containing only photon number operators that are non-negative) we find that $\lambda_-(t)$ is also negative in this case for any finite $t$ and this certifies entanglement of the state in the whole time range.
-Still, for any $T>0$ the limit $t\rightarrow\infty$ of $\lambda_-(t)$ is positive, and therefore at some finite time the entanglement will no longer be seen within the RSF formalism.
-One can find that this criterion does not detect entanglement after critical time $t_c$:
+Because the denominator is always positive (as it is the sum of expectation values containing only photon number operators that are non-negative), we find that $\lambda_-(t)$ is also negative in this case for any finite $t$.
+This certifies the entanglement of the state in the whole time range.
+Still, for any $T>0$, the limit of $\lambda_-(t)$ as $t\rightarrow\infty$ is positive, and therefore at some finite time the entanglement will no longer be seen within the RSF formalism.
+Let us stress that this does not have to imply that the state is no longer entangled, as RSF provides only a sufficient criterion.
+This indicates that there is no detectable entanglement of the particular kind considered by RSF, i.e., photon number entanglement based on linear correlations.
+Solving $\lambda_-(t)=0$ for $t$, one finds that this criterion does not detect entanglement after the critical time $t_c$: